-The Care Act 2014 sets a series of examples of when the Local Authority may offer to appoint an advocate, under s67 (social care planning) and s68 (safequarding) if the person would have substantial difficulty being involved and there is no one independent of professionals appropriate to support them.
-Alternatively, they would have to be assessed as lacking capacity to consent to the appointment of an advocate and/or lack capacity around the process and related decisions.
-Eligibility for an advocate to support/represent the person around Care Act assessments are under s67; (a) section 9(5)(a) and (b) carrying out needs assessment; (b) section 10(7)(a) - carrying out carer's assessment; (c) section 25(3)(a) and (b) - preparing care and support plan; (d) section 25(4)(a) and (b) - preparing support plan; (e) section 27(2)(b)(i) and (ii) - revising care and support plan; (f) section 27(3)(b)(i) and (ii) - revising support plan; (g) section 59(2)(a) and (b) - carrying out child's needs assessment; we cannot provide this service to under 16s. (h) section 61(3)(a) - carrying out child's carer's assessment; we cannot provide this service to under 16s. (i) section 64(3)(a) and (b) - carrying out young carer's assessment; we cannot provide this service to under 16s.
-Eligibility for an advocate to support/represent persons around Safeguarding procedures are under s68: (i) an enquiry under section 42(2) - a safeguarding enquiry, (k) a review under section 44(1) or a review under section 44(4) - a safeguarding review (even if the person is deceased)
+The Care Act 2014 sets a series of examples of when the Local Authority may offer to appoint an advocate, under s67 (social care planning) and s68 (safeguarding) if the person would have substantial difficulty being involved and there is no one independent of professionals appropriate to support them.
+For this service, they would also have to be assessed as lacking capacity to consent to the appointment of an advocate and/or lack capacity around the process and related decisions.

+Eligibility for an advocate to support/represent the person around Care Act assessments are under s67;

+- (a) section 9(5)(a) and (b) carrying out needs assessment; - (b) section 10(7)(a) carrying out carer's assessment; - (c) section 25(3)(a) and (b) preparing care and support plan; - (d) section 25(4)(a) and (b) preparing support plan; - (e) section 27(2)(b)(i) and (ii) revising care and support plan; - (f) section 27(3)(b)(i) and (ii) revising support plan; - (g) section 59(2)(a) and (b) carrying out child's needs assessment; - (h) section 61(3)(a) carrying out child's carer's assessment; - (i) section 64(3)(a) and (b) carrying out young carer's assessment.

+Eligibility for an advocate to support/represent persons around Safeguarding procedures are under s68:

+(j) an enquiry under section 42(2) - a safeguarding enquiry,

+(k) a review under section 44(1) or a review under section 44(4) - a safeguarding review (even if the person is deceased)